"EACH PIECE IS LIKE A SCULPTURE"

 Nora Lange loves art, photography and baking.
 In the third issue of our KPM Berlin customer magazine WEISS..., the TV presenter, food blogger and mother explains how porcelain from KPM Berlin plays a role in this and why some pieces are true works of art for her.

-KPM has been with my family and me for many years.
-I can even remember my first encounter with the wonderful porcelain.
-It was a weekend on Sylt - I love the island with its thatched houses, the low-pitched roofs, the typical island roses, the scent of salt and heather.
-We arrived late in the evening and were invited to breakfast with friends the next morning.
-On a slightly weathered teak table on the terrace was the KURLAND crockery stood on a slightly blue teak table on the terrace, with the North Sea shimmering blue in the sunlight in the background.
-A sight to fall in love with!
-I knew immediately that I wanted the porcelain for my home too.
+KPM has been a part of my family’s life and mine for many years.
+I can still clearly remember my very first encounter with this wonderful porcelain.
+It was during a weekend on Sylt—I love the island with its thatched-roof houses, the low-sloping roofs, the typical island roses, and the scent of salt and heather.
+We arrived late in the evening and were invited to breakfast at a friend’s house the next morning.
+The KURLAND tableware was set on a slightly weathered teak table on the terrace, while in the background the North Sea shimmered in shades of blue, gray, and silver in the sunlight.
+It was a sight to fall in love with!
+I knew right away that I wanted that porcelain for my home, too.

-Today, KURLAND accompanies us from breakfast to dinner.
-While my family is still asleep, I drink my first tea from the to-go cup.
-This half hour very early in the morning is precious: a little luxury that I enjoy in peace and quiet.
+Today, KURLAND is with us from breakfast through dinner.
+While my family is still asleep, I drink my first cup of tea from my to-go cup.
+This half-hour early in the morning is precious: a little luxury that I enjoy in peace and quiet.
 I usually sit at the dining table and plan the day ahead.
-I try to schedule all appointments and errands in such a way that there is still enough time for us as a family.
-And, of course, for our two dogs Grace and Kelly.
+I try to schedule all my appointments and errands so that there’s still enough time for us as a family.
+And, of course, for our two dogs, Grace and Kelly.
 My husband and I are art lovers.
-He infected me with his passion a few years ago.
+A few years ago, he got me hooked on his passion.

 We combine some works of art with vases from KPM.
 Currently those that are connected to the Bauhaus centenary.